 Xenia placed the tiara with the moon on her head.
 She blinked and her eyelashes appeared to frost over from the cold coming off her eyes.
 Her sun-lit blonde hair lost its sunlight.
 It became paler, as if frosting over to the color of snow.
 Even her breath held ice.

 “Now children,” the teacher said.
 “Rest and have dreams tonight.
 We will begin in dreams.
 For my body is tired but my mind, it wakes.
 Go sleep children.
 Go rest and wait.”

-They rushed through their halls with newfound fury.
+They rushed through their halls with newfound glee.
 Carpets were singed, tapestries were frosted.
 One bedroom baked like an oven.
-The second flurried like as if in the heart of winter’s cold.
+The second flurried as if in the heart of winter’s cold.

 First they found sleep, and then he found them.
 Maureen was first, Xenia second:

 They were in a grassy field under a strong sun.
 “I believe from what I have seen of desire the world will end in fire,” said the teacher.
-“I believe Sir Frost was likely right.
+“I believe the poet was likely right.
 So now I will test your rage, your passion, your love, your hunger.
-For those all are what controls fire.
+For those are all of what controls fire.
 Start by showing me rage.”